ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 ------------

   When Samantha woke up, she was nude.
-After glancing around, she found her clothes piled up on the floor next to her bed. *That was a weird dream*, she thought, *It's odd that I can remember it so clearly*.
+That was a weird dream, and it was odd that she could remember it so clearly.
+After glancing around, she found her clothes piled up on the floor next to her bed, as usual.
 She shrugged and picked up some of her clothes.
 She saw that her phone's notification light was blinking, and turned it on to see a new Skype message.

 `*The_Id_Monster: Heya I heard about you on Sleepychat last nite!*`